nicklafferty/craftycody/content/crochet/my-favorite-valentine-s-day-patterns.md

 [**Valentine's Heart ornament**](https://www.stonegnome.com/2018/02/a-valentines-heart-for-you.html) **by Heidi Eisner**

 A lovely little ornament to decorate your coffee bar with.
 I follow some crafters on Instagram who decorate their Christmas trees for each holiday and this would be a wonderful addition to a Valentines tree.
+She also has some helpful guides about learning Tunisian crochet if you're interested.